 - Get every bit of efficiency you can, think the process through

 - Fight to the end and don’t give up!

-Have a save environment to make mistakes.
-Procrastination is normal, find the reasons why you do it and be prepare to deal with it.
+Have a safe environment to make mistakes.
+Procrastination is normal; find the reasons why you do it and be prepared to deal with it.
 Choose the system that works for you.
-Don’t be afraid to change it, this is part of the game!
-Focus on positive experience.
+Don’t be afraid to change it; this is part of the game!
+Focus on positive experiences.
 Giving up is not an option!

 Becoming a CTA requires significant time, effort, and dedication, but it can open up many career opportunities and establish you as a leading expert in the Salesforce ecosystem.